in our free newsletter.

 Unsurprisingly, these moves have inspired a backlash from China, Russia and other prominent countries.

-At the 14th BRICS Summit last year, Russian President Vladimir Putin announced measures to create a new “international currency standard.”
+At the 14th BRICS Summit in 2022, Russian President Vladimir Putin announced measures to create a new “international currency standard.”
 Meanwhile, China has been urging oil producers and major exporters to accept yuan for payments.

 This rebellion against the U.S. dollar could erode some of its influence, but there are reasons to believe the greenback’s dominance will be sustained.